"Some people say, 'I don't know that I want to live in a dome.' Your brain's in a dome. You've been living in a dome all your life!"

 - Cyberchase: The town of Happily Ever After builds an enormous glass dome to keep the Hacker out.
 Hacker schemes to break through by having Wicked break through the dome with her glass shattering voice.

-- Brainy in The Smurfs cast the entire village inside a soundproof dome, and the only way the Smurflings (who are trapped outside) can break the dome is with the sound of a pin drop.
+- The Smurfs (1981): In one episode, Brainy casts the entire village inside a soundproof dome, and the only way the Smurflings (who are trapped outside) can break the dome is with the sound of a pin drop.

-- In 1979-80 the town planners of Winooski, Vermont seriously proposed building a dome over 850 acres of the downtown (the whole town is 1 square mile in area).
+- In 1979-80 the town planners of Winooski, Vermont seriously proposed building a dome over 850 acres of the downtown (the whole town is 1 square mile in area), getting to the point where Buckminster Fuller visited the area and headlined a conference at nearby St. Michael's College.
 Years later, the long-forgotten proposal showed up, described as having been built, in a Chinese Middle School textbook.

 - Buckminster Fuller famously advocated that large areas, including cities, should be enclosed in the geodesic "Fuller" domes with which his name is always associated, although he did not in fact invent them.
 He pointed out that the hot air rising from a typical city would be sufficient to support the dome like an inflated balloon.